Pre-requisite Qualification for PIRC

 OK Captain, time for some seriously good fun, PIRC!
 You look sharp, coffee (or tea) is fresh and you're in the right place.

-Here is a link to the PDF version of the FAA Instructors Handbook just click here and it'll open in a new tab.
+To see the most prior PDF version (9-A valid for exams until 12th of August 2020) of the FAA Instructors Handbook just click here and it'll open in a new tab.

 Some useful references are found in the older FAA Instructor Handbook, to open a PDF version just click here and it'll also open in a new tab.